cjolowicz/nox-poetry/README.md

 ## License

-`nox-poetry` is free and open source software, distributed under the terms of the [MIT license].
+Distributed under the terms of the [MIT license][license], _nox-poetry_ is free and open source software.

 ## Issues